robertorcosta/azure-docs.pt-br/articles/virtual-machines/workloads/sap/planning-guide.md

 >
 > O motivo dessas restrições é o requisito de uma rede de alto desempenho com latência baixa em um sistema SAP, especialmente entre as instâncias do aplicativo e a camada DBMS de um sistema SAP.
 >
-> O planejamento especial dos sistemas e regiões deve ocorrer ao usar vários sistemas SAP que são altamente integrados.
-Certifique-se de implantar esses sistemas o mais próximo possível entre si para minimizar a latência de rede.
-Exemplos de sistemas SAP altamente integrados são:
+> Special planning of the systems and regions must occur when using multiple SAP systems which are highly integrated.
+Make sure to deploy these systems as close as possible to each other to minimize network latency.
+Examples of highly integrated SAP systems are:
-> * SAP BW ler dados de sistemas de OLTP SAP como ERP ou CRM ou SRM; or
+> * SAP BW reading data from SAP OLTP systems like ERP or CRM or SRM; or
-> * O SAP SLT está sendo usado para replicar dados entre vários sistemas de SPA ou mesmo entre sistemas SAP e não SAP; or
+> * SAP SLT being used to replicate data between multiple SPA systems or even between SAP and non-SAP systems; or
-> * SAP S/4 conectado a um sistema SAP ERP; diante.
+> * SAP S/4 connected to an SAP ERP system; etc.

 ### <a name="supported-os-and-database-releases"></a>Versões de banco de dados e SO com suporte